 Countries included and breakdown cover

 Car insurance with unlimited European cover is only as good as the protection it offers.
-You should find out from the company exactly what countries are included in the policy – just to be on the safe side!
+You should find out from the company exactly which countries are included in the policy - just to be on the safe side!

 During your unlimited European car insurance comparison, you might find that breakdown cover for driving in the EU will need to be added as an extra to your deal, so make sure you read through the small print and ask your insurer if you're in any doubt.